After First Month of Withdrawals

 Lyrica is an anti-inflammatory which goes a long way with arthritis and Fibromyalgia nerve pain and neuropathy.
 CBD is an anti-inflammatory that acts well with the endocannabinoid system in the human and animal body.

-CBD serves well in the gastric system if you have problems such as IBS or Colitis as I do.
+If you have problems such as IBS or Colitis as I do, CBD serves well in the gastric system.

 CBD Oil and One Month Into Withdrawals